Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “We track our online store with Google by optimizing the Default Channel Grouping and ensuring referrals are in the correct category,” says Brandon Chopp of iHeartRaves.
 “We receive traffic from a wide range of sources and the Channel view aggregates our data to give us a broad view of each channel.
 We’ve been focusing on increasing our marketing efforts on social media and the Google Analytics’ Channels has helped us track our Paid & Organic Social channels easily and effectively.

 “When we look at our statistics, we learn to recognize patterns and emerging trends related to our website,” says Willie Greer of The Product Analyst.
 “It’s important to know how people are finding us, and their behavior when they found us too.
-Most of the time, when analyzing data, our expectations are different from the reality of things.
+Most of the time, when analyzing data with a business dashboard software, our expectations are different from the reality of things.
 So with the numbers clearly on the board, we know where to focus our financial assets and where not to.
 We see opportunities for growth as well.”